adasiek193/old-website-v2/README.md

 </div>

 <div id="about">
-  <p> New version of my shitty website, idk is this better but im still learning basics of frontend especially JavaScript </p>
+  <p> New version of my shitty website, idk is this better but im still learning basics of frontend </p>
 </div>